How to use Screen Time on Mac like a Pro

 Sometimes, Screen Time Mac might reveal we’re using certain apps more not because we give way to procrastination but simply because they are slow.

-In my case, the largest perpetrator is Mail.
-Sending and receiving hundreds of emails every week for years have resulted in the app being sluggish and slow to respond.
+In most cases, the largest perpetrator is Mail.
+Sending and receiving hundreds of emails every week for years may result in the app being sluggish and slow to respond.
 Luckily, it could be fixed in just one click: